wangxin/SONiC/doc/acl/Everflow-test-plan.md

 - Create route that matches session destination IP with unresolved next hop.
 - Resolve route next hop.
-- Verify that session state in APP DB changed to active.
 - Send packets that matches each Everflow ACL rule.
 - Verify that packet mirrored to appropriate port.
 - Analyze mirrored packet header.